dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * Note: The about command will require you to include bit `0x2` in `Misc -> Security -> ExposeSensitiveData`, recommended values for ExposeSensitiveData is `0x6` which includes bits `0x2` and `0x4`.

-* Note 2: Beta 10+ will now kernel panic with SecureBootModel, to avoid this please set `Misc -> Secuirty -> SecureBootModel` to `Disabled`
+* Note 2: Beta 10+ will now kernel panic with SecureBootModel, to avoid this you'll need OpenCore 0.6.3+
+  * Specifically commit [ba10b5d](https://github.com/acidanthera/OpenCorePkg/commit/1b0041493d4693f9505aa6415d93079ea59f7ab0) or newer

 #### AMD Note